teresa-m/training-material/topics/introduction/tutorials/galaxy-intro-peaks2genes/tutorial.md

 > The list of unique genes is not sorted or you workflow included a sorting step but for the gene names.
 Try to sort it on your own!
 >
 > > <solution-title></solution-title>
-> > You can use the tool "Sort data in ascending or descending order" or rerun to sort tool of your workflow.
+> > You can use the tool "{% tool [Sort](toolshed.g2.bx.psu.edu/repos/bgruening/text_processing/tp_sort_header_tool/9.5+galaxy2) %} data in ascending or descending order" or rerun to sort tool of your workflow.
 Sort on column 2 and "fast numeric sort".
 > {: .solution }
 {: .question}